danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 *Figure 10.4: The categorization of cock in the work 12 Hours of ImageNet by Nicolas Malevé* [G: I think we can find a better image and from the larger project Exhibiting ImageNet - I have explained this above]

 **Unsupervised Learning** - Unlike the previous learning model, the training dataset does not contain a set of labelled data.
 One of the common tasks with unsupervised learning is clustering (algorithms such as K-mean and Hierarchical Clustering).
-The goal of this technique is to find similarities and patterns, providing insights into underlying patterns of different groups via exploratory analysis.
+The goal of this technique is to find similarities, providing insights into underlying patterns of different groups via exploratory analysis.
 The idea of clustering is to identify similar groups of data in a dataset, segregating groups with similar characteristics.
-It is commonly used in business and marketing sectors to understand customer preferences so as to perform personalization and data marketing by grouping the customers based on their purchasing behavior on certain types of goods.
+It is commonly used in business and marketing sectors to understand customer preferences so as to perform personalization and data marketing by grouping the customers based on their purchasing behavior of certain types of goods.

 ![k-means](ch10_4.gif)

 *Figure 10.5: An illustration of Unsupervised Learning with k-means clustering.
-Image Courtest of Joana Chicau and Jonathan Reus.*
+Image Courtesy of Joana Chicau and Jonathan Reus.*

-Artists Joana Chicau and Jonathan Reus produced their project *Anatomies of Intelligence*[^AI] based on unsupervised learning model to develop an understanding of anatomical knowledge and computational learning.
-In their AI workshop,[^workshop] they suggest the participants to think of two parameters for examining a small image dataset (around 15 images).
-One of the groups suggests 'cuteness' and 'curliness' as the parameters, and each of the images will be rated and sorted according to these (in the form of x and y axis).
-As a result, several clusters are formed, providing a different perspective when looking at images at a glance and seeing their relations in terms of similarities and differences.
+Artists Joana Chicau and Jonathan Reus produced *Anatomies of Intelligence*[^AI] based on an unsupervised learning model to develop an understanding of anatomical knowledge and computational learning.
+In their AI workshop,[^workshop] they suggest that participants think of two parameters for examining a small image dataset (around 15 images) - such as 'cuteness' and 'curliness' - and each of the images are rated and sorted according to these parameters (in the form of x and y axis).
+As a result, several clusters are formed, providing a new perspective on the relations between images in terms of similarities and differences.
+It's a simple exercise that can be evidently scaled up and automated.
+This also helps to reinforce how neural networks - algorithms designed to recognize patterns - operate from a loose model of the human brain and how it differentiates certain objects from other objects.

 ![anatomies](ch10_3.png)